Easy Vegan Pumpkin Gnocchi (Gluten Free)

 Instructions

-• Stir well to incorporate the flour into the pumpkin puree.
+• In a large bowl combine pumpkin puree, 1.25 cups oat flour, olive oil, salt and spices.
+Stir well to incorporate the flour into the pumpkin puree.
 The dough will be sticky.

 • Add 1-2 tablespoons of oat flour at a time (up to 4 tablespoons total) to the dough until you have a dough that easily forms into a ball and is not sticky when you roll it in your hands.
-See notes below.

-• Once the dough is ready, take a small handful at a time and roll it first into a ball.
+• Once the dough is ready, take a small handful at a time and roll it into a ball.

 • Stir the gnocchi occasionally when you put them in.
 When you notice they start to float, set a timer for 3 minutes.